kreauniv/comparts431/source/asynth.rst

 can have in 5 minutes. [#ex28]_ That's under 110MB!
 The catch, you ask?
 It is that what we're seeking are some small beautiful islands of musical meaning in a vast ocean of possibilities.
 An understanding of sound and music perception and cognition serve as compasses when navigating the ocean of possibilities.

-A goal of music music production and composition software is, ironically, to *reduce* this space of possibilities to a much smaller, but hopefully more *interesting* range.
+A goal of music production and composition software is, ironically, to *reduce* this space of possibilities to a much smaller, but hopefully more *interesting* range.
 Different approaches succeed to varying extents in this endeavour, but programming languages play a key role in *designing* an interesting space of possibilities to explore.

 .. admonition:: Creativity is as much in the exploration of unknown waters as it is in the construction of *constraints* within which such exploration is